skoolkid/skoolkit/sphinx/source/html-templates.rst

 The ``anchor`` template is the subtemplate used to format a page anchor (by default, a ``<span>`` element with an ``id`` attribute).

-It contains the following identifier (in addition to the universal identifiers):
+The following identifier is available (in addition to the universal identifiers):

 * ``anchor`` - the value of the ``id`` attribute